AlexSapoznikov/node-alexa-starter-kit/readme.md

 When starting server, Amazon configuration is written to **amazonConfig** folder.<br>
 Configuration is separated into different folders that are named after skill names<br>
+Configuration can be found also on `localhost:port/config` url.<br>
 The structure is following:

 ```